project-tsurugi/tsurugidb/docs/getting-started.md

 **Note: The `Source code (zip)` or `Source code (tar.gz)` in `Assets` are automatically generated links by GitHub, and these archives does not contain files needed for installation.**

-Please unzip the downloaded installation archive into any directory.
+Please extract the downloaded installation archive into any directory.
 This is a working directory; the installation directory will be specified at another time during the installation procedure.

 ```sh